High Availability Mount Issues

 A backend enters Desynced status when its health checks are out-of-date or unreadable.

-For example, if the Mount is configured to use a Remote Folder path of path/to/folder on the Remote Server then make sure that the canary file path is also pointing to a location within path/to/folder.
+For example, if the Mount is configured to use a Remote Folder path of path/to/folder on the Remote Server, the canary file path must also point to a location within path/to/folder.

 Primary Remote Server Requirement

-When setting up High Availability, one of the backends must be the same one you used when setting up the Mount.
+When setting up High Availability, one of the backends must be the same Remote Server originally used when setting up the Mount.

-If the original primary Remote Server is missing from the list of backends, you will see the following error message when trying to edit a backend:
+If the original primary Remote Server is missing from the list of backends, editing a backend produces the following error:

 Remote server mount requires at least one backend for primary remote server